 - Music should be appropriate for regular use in church services, written at a level of difficulty that is appropriate for a single rehearsal before each service.

 - Music should be submitted as a PDF generated directly from a music typesetter.
 Scans of pre-printed or handwritten scores will not be accepted.
-Our experience shows that participating churches tend not to select scores that are poorly presented, so we will ask you to correct typos, fix layout problems, and generally ensure your score is as of as professional a standard as possible before we accept it for distribution.
+Experience shows that our participating churches tend not to select scores that are poorly presented, so we will ask you to correct typos, fix layout problems, and generally ensure the presentation of your score is as of as high a standard as possible before we accept it for distribution.

 - You must gain appropriate written permission to use any texts currently under copyright before submitting your score.

 - We are looking for works which are idiomatic and effective; works which are written to be performed in services, to be contemplative, inspiring, uplifting; and works which are able to act as a point of focus.